TLP-COI/text-data-course/content/01-assumptions/intent-02-rules-er-nb.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-In this section, we'll take a look at how people systematically write down and apply **rules** for finding entities and relations.
+In this section, we'll take a look at how people systematically express their intent about entities and relations: ways they write **rules** for them.

 +++ {"slideshow": {"slide_type": "slide"}}